oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/ContractUtils.md

  1. What is the purpose of this code?
    - This code defines a trait called `ContractUtils` which provides methods for getting the group index of a contract in the Alephium project.
 2. What external dependencies does this code have?
-   - This code imports two classes from the `org.alephium.protocol.model` package: `ContractId` and `GroupIndex`.
+   - This code imports two classes from the `org.oxygenium.protocol.model` package: `ContractId` and `GroupIndex`.
 It also relies on a `brokerConfig` object which is not defined in this file.
 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, either version 3 or any later version.